The Compass Rose The Compass Rose

 Mariner's Astrolabe Diagram

-In the 1400s, the mariner's astrolabe was developed as the replacement for planispheric astrolabes used at sea and saw continued used until the 1700s.
+In the 1400s, the mariner's astrolabe was developed as the replacement for planispheric astrolabes used at sea and saw continued use until the 1700s.
 It was a brass disk that was marked in degrees and had a spinning alidade.
-It had large holes in the disk to reduce its movement in light winds.
-It had a much simpler function and did not contain several moving disks that the planisphereic astrolabe had which were difficult to utilize on a tossing ship.
+The distinctive large holes in the disk were to reduce its movement in light winds.
+It was designed to have a much simpler function and did not contain several moving disks which the planispheric astrolabe had that were difficult to utilize on a tossing ship.

-Even though the mariner's astrolabe never fully replaced the quadrant (the quadrant was much too versatile) one of the biggest benefits of it is that you did not have to look directly at the sun to take a measurement like was needed with cross staffs and quadrants.
+Even though the mariner's astrolabe never fully replaced the quadrant (the quadrant was much too versatile) one of its biggest benefits is that you did not have to look directly at the sun to take a measurement like was needed with cross staffs and some quadrants.

 The design of this coin:

 The image of the navigator on the front of the Mariner's Astrolabe Geocoin™ shows how this tool was used when taking a reading from the sun.
 We also incorporated a raised metal edge around the coin.
-A real antique mariner's astrolabe would not have this raised edge, but we thought it was very important to provide some protection to the spinning alidade.
-Instead of attaching a large metal ring for the handle that was typical of old style astrolabes, we attached a rotating clip to make it easier for hooking the astrolabe to a stable item such as a post when taking a reading.
-The two holes on the spinning alidade are small enough to get a fairly precise reading from sunlight, but are large enough to see through when taking a reading from the north star, Polaris.
+A real antique mariner's astrolabe would not have this raised edge, but we thought it was important to provide some protection to the spinning alidade.
+Instead of attaching a large metal ring for the handle, which were typical of old style astrolabes, we attached a rotating clip to make it easier for hooking the astrolabe to a stable item such as a post when taking a reading.
+The two holes on the spinning alidade are small enough to get a fairly precise reading from sunlight, but are large enough to see through when taking a reading of the North Star, Polaris.

 Mariner's Astrolabe coins in both antique copper and antique bronze